fvumbaca/terraform-proxmox-k3s/README.md

 - Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
 - Pure Terraform - no Ansible needed.
+- Support for a private Docker registry (requires changes on each node, performed by this module)

 ## Prerequisites